SEE Construction Inflation 2021 – Q3 Updated 10-15-21

 Granite counters and Italian tile floors vs PLam counters and vinyl floor coverings is an increase in quality, not inflation.
 Increased SqFt is an increase in quantity, not inflation.

 7-21-21 June PPI data will probably drive up inflation cost in this report.
-SEE PPI as of June 2021
+SEE PPI as of June-July 2021

 The report attached below, written in May, suggests inflation that has been changing rapidly.
 Please read the most recent posts on inflation and the PPI for materials and final costs for updated information.

 Follow this link for Construction Spending 2021 Update 8-2-21

 Follow this link for Construction Spending 2021 update 5-3-21

 Follow this link for 2021 Construction Economic Forecast 2-2-21